microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 QueryInterface may return the following error codes:

-- 0x80004002 indicates the requested interface is not supported by this object
+- 0x80004002 indicates the requested interface is not supported by this object (E_NOINTERFACE)
-- 0x80004003 indicated that the void** pointer argument provided by the caller was null

 ``` cpp
 int32_t QueryInterface(guid const& interface_id, void** object)